Better lower bounds for missing species: improved non-parametric moment-based estimation for large experiments: Moment spaces

-Recall that the main problem we are concerned with in this paper is how the functional $\int_{0}^{\infty} x^{-1} d \eta (x)$ acts within the space $\mathcal{V}_{M}$.
+By transforming the measure $\mu$ to the measure $\nu$, the problem of estimating the number of missing species is equivalent to understanding how the functional $\int_{0}^{\infty} \lambda^{-1} d \eta (\lambda)$ acts within the space $\mathcal{V}_{M}$.
 Classical resources for this problem include \cite{karlin1953geometry} and \cite{karlin1966tchebycheff}.
 We will summarize key results below.